-The Registered Nurse is The Registered Nurse will be successful when: responsible for: 1.
-Professional responsibility Promoting a quality practice environment that supports the teams' abilities to provide safe, effective, ethical, and culturally competent practice.
-Role models and reinforces team responsibility for ensuring own decisions, practice, and conduct meets the professional, ethical, and legal standards outlined in relevant legislation, codes of conduct, and organisational policy Role models and leads adherence to all WC policies and procedures, and practice in accordance with relevant ethical frameworks Identifies, discusses, documents, and manages ethical issues with line manager Role models and promotes practice that is deemed by all patients and Demonstrating professional, legal, and ethical responsibilities; and cultural safety.
-Complying with all policies and procedures. family to be culturally safe Role models and promotes practice that is deemed by tangata whenua and whānau to be culturally safe and based on the principles within the Treaty of Waitangi in order to achieve equity of health outcomes for Māori Contributes to an environment that values and prioritises the access, leadership, and needs of tangata whenua/Māori and all Pacific peoples, Demonstrating evidence-based knowledge and clinical judgement.
-Accepting accountability for own actions and decisions.
-Escalating professional issues appropriately. including the achievement of equitable health outcomes Role models and promotes professional communication, decision-making, accountability, and autonomy Role models and promotes accountability for directing, monitoring, and evaluating nursing care that is provided by nurse assistants, Enrolled Nurses, and others; and utilising more experienced members of the health care team to assist with problem solving and setting priorities Represents the organisation and the nursing profession positively; projecting a professional image of nursing both inside and outside the organisation Promotes an environment that enables patient and staff safety and independence.
-Briefs line manager and team regarding any emerging issues Refers all matters and concerns related to professional practice to line manager and relevant Executive Clinical Lead (i.e. Nursing Director operations), including: Deficiencies in quality care and professional standards Incidents related to consumers, which may affect wellbeing Matters of noncompliance with the WC's policies and procedures Matters of unresolved staff conflict Security breaches and quality standards failure 2.
-Management of nursing care Promoting an environment that contributes to ongoing demonstration and evaluation of nursing competencies.
-Promoting evidence-based nursing knowledge Promotes: planned, effective, timely, clinical management of patients to enable: Person/whānau led care Excellence in Māori health and disability outcomes Excellence in rural health and disability outcomes The WC's vision and values Utilises current research and evidence-based practice to support effective, collaborative decision-making regarding the care of patients within the service.
-This decision making includes holistic: Assessment in the holistic management of clinical care.
+- Identifies, discusses, documents, and manages ethical issues with line manager - Role models and promotes practice that is deemed by all patients and family to be culturally safe - Role models and promotes practice that is deemed by tangata whenua and whānau to be culturally safe and based on the principles within the Treaty of Waitangi in order to achieve equity of health outcomes for Māori - Contributes to an environment that values and prioritises the access, leadership, and needs of tangata whenua/Māori and all Pacific peoples, including the achievement of equitable health outcomes - Role models and promotes professional communication, decision-making, accountability, and autonomy - Role models and promotes accountability for directing, monitoring, and evaluating nursing care that is provided by nurse assistants, Enrolled Nurses, and others; and utilising more experienced members of the health care team to assist with problem solving and setting priorities - Represents the organisation and the nursing profession positively; projecting a professional image of nursing both inside and outside the organisation - Promotes an environment that enables patient and staff safety and independence. - Briefs line manager and team regarding any emerging issues - Refers all matters and concerns related to professional practice to line manager and relevant Executive Clinical Lead (i.e. Nursing Director operations), including: - Deficiencies in quality care and professional standards - Incidents related to consumers, which may affect wellbeing - Matters of noncompliance with the WC's policies and procedures - Matters of unresolved staff conflict - Security breaches and quality standards failure

+2. Management of nursing care

+Promotes: planned, effective, timely, clinical management of patients to enable:

-This position description is a guide and will vary from time to time, and between services and/or units to meet changing service need
+This position description is a guide and will vary from time to time, and between services and/or units to meet changing service needs